scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

    parameters of the gun experiment.
 The *True EOS* appears in the upper plot, and the optimization starts with the *Prior EOS* and ends with *Fit EOS*.
-The corresponding velocity for the gun as a function of position appears in the middle plot, and the sequence of errors in the forecast velocity time series after each step in the optimization appears in the lower plot.
+The corresponding velocity for the gun as a function of position appears in the lower plot.
 The estimation also used experimental data from the rate stick. :label:`fig-fve-gun`